 Hutch man convicted by jury for having sex with 14-year-old gets nearly seven-year prison sentence

-Saying that a 23-year-old Hutchinson man still did not comprehend what he did was wrong, a Reno County judge on Friday said he would emphasize that culpability by giving the defendant the the aggravated sentence for repeatedly having sex with an underage girl.
+Saying that a 23-year-old Hutchinson man still did not comprehend what he did was wrong, a Reno County judge on Friday said he would emphasize that culpability by giving the defendant the aggravated sentence for repeatedly having sex with an underage girl.
+Saying that a 23-year-old Hutchinson man still did not comprehend what he did was wrong, a Reno County judge on Friday said he would emphasize that culpability by giving the defendant the aggravated sentence for repeatedly having sex with an underage girl.

 Add your comments below